clarenzmauro/redis-demo/README.md

 - **Cache expiration**: After 60 seconds, the next request will fetch from Convex again

 The demo displays response times and indicates whether data came from Redis cache or Convex database, allowing you to see the performance difference.

+## Rate Limiting

+This app implements Redis-based rate limiting to prevent abuse and protect free usage limits.
+Each operation type has its own independent rate limit:

+- **Fetch Todos**: 5 requests per minute (from Redis demo page)
+- **Add Todo**: 5 additions per minute (from home page)
+- **Todo Actions**: 5 toggle/delete actions per minute (from home page)

+Rate limits are enforced per IP address using sliding window algorithm with separate Redis keys for each operation type.
+When limits are exceeded, users see clear error messages with retry times.